 The main ingredient of an effective positioning statement is emphasizing what makes the brand stand out from the competition.
 It is the company’s unique value proposition and competitive difference.

-For example, Mercedes Benz’s positioning statement highlights engineering and luxury as differentiators:
+For example, Mercedes-Benz’s positioning statement highlights engineering and luxury as differentiators:

-“For status-conscious consumers seeking luxury vehicles, Mercedes Benz is an iconic, world-class brand known for superb German engineering, premium interiors, and sophisticated style.”
+“For status-conscious consumers seeking luxury vehicles, Mercedes-Benz is an iconic, world-class brand known for superb German engineering, premium interiors, and sophisticated style.”

 The goal is to communicate the company’s singular positioning in the marketplace.
 Avoid vague or generic claims that could apply to any brand.
-Be specific about the differentiated experience, results, and identity the company provides.
+Be specific about the differentiated experience, results, and identity that the company provides.

 Keep it short and memorable.
 Find a way to convey the competitive advantage concisely.
 It often means deciding on just one or two key differentiators to focus on.